tjklint/PokePC/README.md

 - As a user, I want to view all the Pokemon I have in my PC in a list/grid view so that I can easily manage and access my collection.
 - As a user, I want to view my team separately from my PC storage to easily distinguish between stored Pokemon and those in my active lineup.
+- As a user, I want to view all the teams of ther users.

 ## ᛦ Entity Relationships